KilkankB/OpenIIT_D42_24/README.md

     (Note: You may need to create a requirements.txt file if one is not included, listing the libraries such as pandas, numpy, matplotlib, etc.)

-Instructions for Running the Program

-    Clone the Repository (if applicable):

-    bash

-    git clone <repository-url>
-    cd <repository-folder>

 Open Jupyter Notebook:

 Start the Jupyter Notebook server by running: